Anywhere-Fitness-I/Back-End/README.md

 intensityLevel
 location
 maxClassSize
-(registeredAttendees is not required and should update by register count) (you have an option for image but its not required)
+(registeredAttendees is not required and should update when a client reserves a class) (you have an option for image but its not required)
 ```
 ### Update Instructor class